reMarkable/cobalt/README.md

 * $(gcloud beta emulators bigtable env-init)

-* analyzer projects/google.com:shuffler-test/instances/cobalt-analyzer/tables/observations
+* analyzer -table projects/google.com:shuffler-test/instances/cobalt-analyzer/tables/observations

-Note, you can run the analyzer using the "mem" table name to use an internal in-memory database that doesn't even require Bigtable or its emulator.
+Note, you can run the analyzer using the -memstore option to use an internal in-memory database that doesn't even require Bigtable or its emulator.

 ## cgen: Cobalt gRPC generator